 To discover and have time to investigate different answers to these questions.

-Identity and belonging - understanding the key elements that contribute to identity and belonging as individuals and for each of the principal world religions.
+To understand the key elements that contribute to identity and belonging as individuals and for each of the principal world religions.

-Beliefs and teachings - what religions teach about life and how important events are remembered in ceremonies.
+To learn what religions teach about life and how important events are remembered in ceremonies.

-Forms of expression - explain the significance of different forms of religion through vocabulary, places and art.
+To explain the significance of different forms of religion through vocabulary, places and art.

-Practices and ways of life – learn how different practices and ways of life have been developed by followers of religions and how beliefs have had different effects on individuals, communities and societies
+To learn how different practices and ways of life have been developed by followers of religions and how beliefs have had different effects on individuals, communities and societies

 Assemblies are an important time when pupils and teachers are in one place for a shared purpose and communal worship.
 The purpose to provide the opportunity for us all to consider spiritual and moral issues, to develop community spirit and reinforce positive attitudes.
 The children are given the opportunity to learn about different faiths and the important celebrations and stories that are so important within our school and the wider community.